Literally agua fresca is just Spanish for “fresh water,” and truly an obsession.

 9. Serve chilled, or on ice

 If you love citrus like I do, feel free to substitute the limes for a grapefruit – or use both.
 I prefer two limes per blender of watermelon, then finish with one grapefruit to complete the batch.
 Want a little heat?
 Use chili salt, or blend in a seeded jalapeño or serrano pepper.
 The possibilities are endless, and sure to be refreshing.
 Also, this juice is an excellent mixer for tequila, gin, or vodka.

 Photographed above: Ninja blender

-This summer I am making a batch each week, and pacing myself so I don’t drink all three liters in one day.
-I hope you find this as refreshing as I do.
+In the summer I like making a batch each week, and pacing myself so I don’t drink all three liters in one day.
+I hope you find this as refreshing as I do!